home-assistant/home-assistant.io/source/_components/xiaomi_aqara.markdown

 - Decoupled mode of the Aqara Wall Switches (Single & Double)
 - Additional alarm events of the Gas and Smoke Detector: Analog alarm, battery fault alarm (smoke detector only), sensitivity fault alarm, I2C communication failure

+## Setup

 Follow the setup process using your phone and Mi-Home app.
-From here you will be able to retrieve the key from within the app following [this tutorial](https://community.home-assistant.io/t/beta-xiaomi-gateway-integration/8213/1832)
+From here you will be able to retrieve the key from within the app following [this tutorial](https://community.home-assistant.io/t/beta-xiaomi-gateway-integration/8213/1832).

-To enable Xiaomi gateway in your installation, add the following to your `configuration.yaml` file:
+To enable {{ page.title }} in your installation, add the following to your `configuration.yaml` file:

 ### {% linkable_title One Gateway %}